 |As noted - from July, 1943 through July, 1953, Roy Barcroft was under a term player contract(s) at Republic Pictures.|

-During that period, Roy had several meaty cliffhanger roles - he was the titled villain in THE PURPLE MONSTER STRIKES (Republic, 1945); the evil "Captain Mephisto" in MANHUNT OF MYSTERY ISLAND (Republic, 1945); and "Retik" in RADAR MEN FROM THE MOON (Republic, 1952).
+During that period, he had several meaty cliffhanger roles - Roy was the titled villain in THE PURPLE MONSTER STRIKES (Republic, 1945); the evil "Captain Mephisto" in MANHUNT OF MYSTERY ISLAND (Republic, 1945); and "Retik" in RADAR MEN FROM THE MOON (Republic, 1952).

 Roy's favorite role was playing "Captain Mephisto" in MANHUNT OF MYSTERY ISLAND (Republic, 1945).